 - Get creative with camouflaging your tech, such as disguising your laptop as a book

 Prescription drugs and OTC medication

-Around 55% of Americans regularly take a prescription medicine, which means there are millions of prescription drugs out there that could be targeted by burglars.
-Prescription drugs and even over-the-counter medications such as Sudafed or Robitussin or common theft items because they have high street market value.
+Nearly half of Americans take a prescription medication regularly, which means there are millions of prescription drugs out there that could be targeted by burglars.
+Prescription drugs and even over-the-counter (OTC) medications such as Sudafed or Robitussin are common theft items because they have high street-market value.
 Burglars may also steal these items for personal use.

 Keep in mind that burglars aren’t the only ones who may go through your medicine cabinet to find prescription drugs for personal use.
-Friends, family members, or any visitor to your home may search your home for drugs without your knowledge.
+Friends, family members or any house guest may search your home for drugs without your knowledge.

 Security cameras and a comprehensive security system are also effective tools for deterring and catching home burglars.
 By supplementing monitoring technology from your security company with robber deterrence strategies, you and your family can help reduce the risks of a break-in.